 |Sydney to Lithgow||2.75|

 Possibly the most relaxing way to travel to the Blue Mountains is by Rail.
-City Rail offer an extremely efficient service to the Blue Mountains.
+Sydney Trains and NSW TrainLink offer an extremely efficient service to the Blue Mountains.
 If you are flying into Sydney, a new rail link opened in 2001 taking passengers directly from Sydney Airport to Central Railway Station.
 There are also many shuttle buses available to transport you to Central Railway Station.

 From Central you can board an air-conditioned double decker Mountains train.
 The fast journey to the Mountains will most likely stop at Strathfield, Parramatta, Penrith, Emu Plains, and then all stations up the Blue Mountains.